laxmandudhate/Devops/LINUX COMMANDS CHEAT SHEET.md

 This is line 2
 EOF
 ```
+---
 ### more and less (Paged File Viewing)

-**Theory:** Allows viewing large files one page at a time. `less` is more powerful with backward navigation capabilities.
+Allows viewing large files one page at a time. `less` is more powerful with backward navigation capabilities.

 ```bash
 # View file with more